Herman Bernstein Papers

 Users should be aware that this collection has an index.

 The collection is in English, Yiddish, Russian, German, Polish, and French.

 Herman Bernstein, journalist, author, translator, diplomat, and advocate for the rights of the Jews of Eastern Europe, was born in Neustadt-Schwerwindt on the Russo-German border on September 21, 1876.
 He was the son of David and Marie (Elsohn) Bernstein.
-In 1893 Bernstein emigrated to the United States where he completed his education.
-He was married to Sophie Friedman on December 31, 1901.
+In 1893 Bernstein immigrated to the United States, where he completed his education.
+He married Sophie Friedman on December 31, 1901.

 Many of Bernstein’s interviews, including those with Henri Bergson, Hall Caine, Albert Einstein, Havelock Ellis, Vladimir Jabotinsky, Max Nordau, Auguste Rodin, Romain Rolland, Theodore Roosevelt, George Bernard Shaw, Leo Tolstoy, Chaim Weizmann, Count Sergius Witte, Woodrow Wilson, and Israel Zangwill, were later published in three volumes: Celebrities of Our Time (1924), With Master Minds, and The Road to Peace (1926).

 Bernstein’s literary work included translations of short stories and plays by Gorky, Tolstoy, Andreyev, Lothar, Urvantzov, Schnitzler, Asch, Chekov, and Turgenev.
 Bernstein’s own writings include a book of verse, The Flight of Time (1899), a book of short stories, In the Gates of Israel (1902), and a novel, Contrite Hearts (1905).
 He also wrote his own plays including The Mandarin and The Right to Kill which were presented on Broadway.